Hiking to Jigokudani and meeting monkeys in Japan

 Rarely have I been so mesmerised by a tourist attraction; perhaps it was because of their mindbogglingly relatable features, which made it physically difficult for me to move and focus on anything besides their expressive eyes, their willowy fingers, their communicative coos.

 These monkeys will forever hold a special place in my heart ♥

-- The park is located two kilometers from the parking lot, so you’ll need to walk a bit to get there.
+The park is located two kilometres from the parking lot, so you’ll need to walk a bit to get there.
 It’s actually a good thing as the scenery is stunning.
 Make sure you wear closed-off and waterproof shoes, as the trail can get quite muddy.

-- If you can’t make it all the way to the Nagano prefecture, there is a similar albeit much less picturesque monkey park in Arashiyama, just outside of Kyoto.
+If you can’t make it all the way to the Nagano prefecture but still want to see monkeys in Japan, there is a similar albeit much less picturesque monkey park in Arashiyama, just outside of Kyoto.